 As part of its commitment to operating to the highest standards of ethical behaviour, IPL has an Anti-Bribery Policy which prohibits the making of unlawful or improper payments to any individual or entity.
 The policy also outlines the processes for ensuring that appropriate controls are implemented in relation to third parties who are engaged to act on behalf of the Company.
-The Company has implemented mandatory and regular compliance training for relevant persons to ensure compliance with the policy.
 The Anti-Bribery Policy forms part of, and is supported by, the Fraud and Corruption Control Framework.
-Anti-bribery and corruption compliance are monitored and reported within IPL's key corporate governance structures, including by the Audit and Risk Management Committee.
+IPL also completes anti-bribery and corruption internal audits on a rotational basis across all jurisdictions.

 In addition, the Company has adopted a Sanctions Policy, which outlines the expected standards of conduct relevant to the Group's compliance with Australian and international sanctions laws when engaging in international trade.
 This includes engagement in appropriate due diligence in relation to third parties, transactions or activities that present a potential risk in relation to sanctions laws compliance.
-As with the Anti-Bribery Policy, the Sanctions Policy is supported by compliance training and is monitored and reported within the Company's key governance structures, including by the Audit and Risk Management Committee.